“I am a consultant solicitor in the Community Care Law team.’’

 Based at our Brighton and Hove office, I represent Professional and Lay Deputies and Attorneys, family members, carers and service users across England.
 My expertise covers the full range of community care law advice we provide.
-Day to day, as well as managing my own caseload I supervise some members of the Community Care Law team and I am part of the management team.

 I graduated from the University of Brighton with First-class honours in Criminology and Sociology in 2008.
 In 2009 I took the law conversion course at the University of Brighton.
 I graduated with a Commendation in 2010 and was awarded ‘The Sweet & Maxwell Law Prize for the Best Postgraduate Diploma in Law Student 2010′.
 I then completed the Legal Practice Course and graduated from BPP Law School with a Commendation in 2011.
 I qualified in January 2014.

 As well as providing advice on Health and Social Care Law issues, I have experience in attending various meetings with CCGs and Local Authorities.
 I have represented clients at strategy, round table and review meetings, and I am experienced in assisting and advising clients in preparation for Best Interest Meetings relating to close friends or relatives who have lost the capacity to make decisions for themselves.

 I also have personal experience as an Attorney and carer for a relative which has deepened my understanding and knowledge of these roles and of Alzheimer’s disease.

 I have a life too

 I enjoy cooking and experimenting with new recipes.
 I attend yoga classes and play tennis.
 Socialising and spending time with my family are also important to me and I think Brighton is a perfect setting for this.